pampatzoglou/articles/db.md

   pre.hook.backup.velero.io/timeout: 15m
 ```

 You can define these as complex as required using the RTO and RPO as definite guides.
 What you really need to pay special attention to is WHERE these are saved and WHY its safe.
-To be honest here the only real solution for this is to use some form of [vault lock](https://aws.amazon.com/blogs/aws/glacier-vault-lock/) with WORM capability.
-For example Amazon S3 supports WORM (Write Once Read Many) functionality through S3 Object Lock, which allows you to store objects in a way that they cannot be changed or deleted after they have been written.
+To be honest, here the only real solution for this is to use some form of [vault lock](https://aws.amazon.com/blogs/aws/glacier-vault-lock/) with WORM capability.
+For example, Amazon S3 supports WORM (Write Once Read Many) functionality through S3 Object Lock, which allows you to store objects in a way that they cannot be changed or deleted after they have been written.
 This feature is useful for regulatory compliance and data protection.
-In practise this means that even if the ROOT account of the cloud provider gets compromised the backups will be safe.
+In practice, this means that even if the ROOT account of the cloud provider gets compromised the backups will be safe.
 You will need to also configure lifecycle policies to ensure that costs don't skyrocket.
-Even if you are running on-prem consider using something like [AWS PrivateLink](https://aws.amazon.com/privatelink/) to link your local network and store your backups on cloud.
+Even if you are running on-prem consider using something like [AWS PrivateLink](https://aws.amazon.com/privatelink/) to link your local network and store your backups on the cloud.

 Again keep in mind that here isolation is your best friend.
 If you restore a database you restore a database.
-This means that ALL your clients will be effected.
-Thus its very important to use devide and conquer here, meaning create backup and recovery plans that will allow you to perform a partial recovery for only the effected clients.
-This might mean that you dump all the database in the vault but allow your ops team to setup a partial restore proccess for the particular clients.
+This means that ALL your clients will be affected.
+Thus it's very important to use divide and conquer here, meaning create backup and recovery plans that will allow you to perform a partial recovery for only the affected clients.
+This might mean that you dump all the database in the vault but allow your ops team to set up a partial restore process for the particular clients.
 Just have these defined and run recovery drills to verify you meet your RTO and RPO.

 ```mermaid
 sequenceDiagram